danfenghong/ExViT/README.md

 Extended Vision Transformer (ExViT) for Land Use and Land Cover Classification: A Multimodal Deep Learning Framework

-Code will be made publically available soon.
+Code and datasets will be made publically available soon.